macarooni-man/auto-mcs/README.md

  - Automatic backup management
  - Custom console with a [scripting API](https://github.com/macarooni-man/auto-mcs/blob/main/amscript-docs.md) (Compatible with Vanilla)
  - Detailed crash detection with an easily viewable report
- - Internal mod & plug-in browser/installer (Auto-MCS can update plugins as well)
+ - Internal mod & plug-in browser/installer (auto-mcs can update plugins as well)
  - Firewall-like Access Control menu to manage bans, whitelist, and operators from a single page
  - Built-in `server.properties` editor for ease of use and key protection
  - And much more...